 Tips for designing a great Power BI dashboard

 Now that you've created a dashboard and added some tiles, think about how to make your dashboard not just pretty, but also functional.
-In general, that means making the most important information stand out, and making it clean and uncluttered.
+In general, it means making the most important information stand out and making it clean and uncluttered.

 Consider your audience